MichielfromNL/ESP8266IRFancontroller/README.md

 7940,  1254, 434,  1252, 432,  408, 1276,  410, 1276,  408, 1278,  408, 1278,  408, 1276,  408, 1278,  1252, 434,  406, 1276,  408, 1276,  408};  // SYMPHONY C00
 ```

 A sequence of approx 12xx usecs then 4xx usecs is a 1, 4xx followed by 12xx is a 0.
-The 7xxx  usecs is pause
+The 7xxx  usecs is pause.
 Hence, the (on/off) sequence above is:  0xC00 , 0xC7F, 0xC08 ; each 12 bits.
-The last command is  repeated 3 x
+The last command is  repeated 3 x.
-By repeating this analysis for each remote buttonpress, I found the following commands:
+By repeating this analysis for each remote buttonpress  found the following commands:

 ![image](https://user-images.githubusercontent.com/80706499/137891934-c97163ce-37df-450b-a9c0-77ea92459cf7.png)